 As a learning experience and as a break from the physical and mental grind of "traditional" Ironman training I'll be following this plan to see if I can qualify for Kona at Ironman Santa Rosa, May 2019

 Despite what your perpetually shaved neighbor with the M Dot tattoo tells you, you don’t need to train 20 hours per week to crush your next Ironman.
 Don't get me wrong, there’s no question that volume “works” when it’s done right, and if you are chasing those last percentage points in performance, it’s probably necessary.
 But your neighbor’s big volume approach comes with some serious drawbacks as well.

 |💩|| Higher risk of injury and deep fatigue.

 |💩||Less time for sleep and other key aspects of your Foundation for Adaptation

 |💩||Probably less time spent at focused Ironman effort.
 The higher your volume, the more important it is to keep your long workouts at a “relaxed” <70% effort as opposed to the focused 70-78% steady Ironman effort.
 That leaves some athletes not ready for the demands of an Ironman-- cranking nonstop, relentlessly in the aerobars at 70-75%|

 |💩||And, of course, high likelihood of neglecting work, family, etc.|

-Instead of grinding out the “big miles,” a busy athlete might consider FOCUSED training, stripped down to the essentials, that gets results and leaves you time for other things in life.
+Instead of grinding out the “big miles,” a busy athlete might consider a FOCUSED Ironman training plan, stripped down to the essentials, that gets results and leaves you time for other things in life.
 I’m not saying this is necessarily the best way to train, but it can get you VERY fit on a limited time budget.
-The following “core week” is an example.
+The following “core week” is an example of how you might approach it.
 If you build up to this level then repeat a week like this for 6 weeks, then leave room to bump things up for the last 4-6 weeks before your 2 week taper, you’ll be fit.